 movie stop

-movie encode Save the file, start Chimera and load your molecule of interest.
+Save the file, start Chimera and load your molecule of interest.
 Get it looking how you like, then open the file “movie.cmd” (File… Open…) and watch it go.
 This script will rotate the molecule about the y axis in 360 steps of 1 degree, then save the movie.
 When it’s done you should have a file named “chimera_movie.mov” that you can show to your students.
 If you would like to see some of the movies I use in my Genetics and Biochemistry lectures, or if you would like to use them in your own classes, please visit my website.

 - E.F.
 Pettersen, T.D.
 Goddard, C.C.
 Huang, G.S.
 Couch, D.M.
 Greenblatt, E.C.
 Meng, and T.E.
 Ferrin (2004) UCSF Chimera–a visualization system for exploratory research and analysis.
 J Comput Chem.
 25(13): 1605-12.